-The Schwetingen palace and Royal garden offers the perfect backdrop for this Market.
-Schwetzingen Palace Gardens are a cultural heritage site of European significance: more than one hundred sculptures are scattered throughout this wonderful, and at times surprising, landscape.
+The Schwetzingen Palace and Royal Gardens offer the perfect backdrop for this market.
+Schwetzingen Palace Gardens are a cultural heritage site of European significance: more than one hundred sculptures are scattered throughout this wonderful-- and at times surprising-- landscape.
 An assortment of whimsical buildings lends an exotic touch.
 The Apollotempel (temple of Apollo), a small, round building, houses a statue of the ancient Greek god of light and the arts, playing the lyre.
-Tummies and taste buds will be equally tempted by the restaurants and cafés (not included) surrounding the castle.
+Tummies and tastebuds will be equally tempted by the restaurants and cafés (not included) surrounding the castle.

 Please check the departure status of your tour prior to booking.